styfle/Basic-Wars/readme.md

 * Differentiate cells by the type of land/water it represents
 * Provide a way to load arbitrary maps
 * Add multiple menus to select players/map/etc.
+* Add a buy view so players can buy their units
+* Implement simple movement and attack

 Beta Testing